vishal2github/WD-Asgmts/README.md

-# Web-development Assignments
+# Web-designing Assignments

-This is the repository for Web-development assignments.
+This is the repository for Web-designing assignments.